 CESR-CP in ICM

-We would like to take this opportunity to update you on the further guidance published by the GMC on CESR combined programmes (CESR-CP).
-On 7 October 2020, a new rule comes into effect where the GMC will now issue a certificate of completion of training (CCT) to doctors on a CESR combined programme (CESR-CP) where there is no minimum UK training time listed for ICM on in the European Union legislation.
+We would like to take this opportunity to update you on the further guidance published by the GMC on the CESR Combined Programme (CESR-CP).
+On 11 June 2021, the GMC announced that they are now able to issue a certificate of completion of training (CCT) to doctors on a CESR combined programme (CESR-CP) – this is effective from 1 January 2021.
+The requirement for doctors in training to meet the minimum training time in ICM has now been removed from legislation as a result of the UK’s exit from the European Union.
 Doctors entering or who have entered the ICM training programme on a combined programme taking into consideration prior unapproved training posts will now be eligible for a CCT.

 There are no changes to the main CESR (also known as ‘Equivalence’) route to specialist registration.